Top 15 Venture Capital Firms for Information Technology Startups

 3. Ballistic Ventures

-The firm's singular focus on cybersecurity is its defining characteristic, backing companies from their early stages.
-Their portfolio includes notable exits like Talon Cyber Security's acquisition by Palo Alto Networks, indicating a strong record of guiding companies to strategic acquisitions.
+The firm’s singular focus on cybersecurity is its defining characteristic, with a portfolio that includes high-profile exits like Talon Cyber Security (acquired by Palo Alto Networks) and AlienVault (acquired by AT&T).
+This track record demonstrates deep industry expertise and a clear path to strategic acquisition for their companies.

 You can refer to their website here.